Apprpt-Central/dns-lookup/README.md

 # DNS Lookup

-MariaDB SQL Stored Procedures for SRV based DNS lookup using PowerDNS 4.2 This provides access to the AllStar Link database via DNS.
+MariaDB SQL Trigger for SRV based DNS lookup using PowerDNS 4.2 This provides access to the AllStar Link database via DNS.

 ## Overview